-- 1. Time-varying errors in both FIR surface emissivity and atmospheric radiative transfer residual modulate estimates of energy exchanges between the surface and the atmosphere in the Arctic. - 2.
+- 1. Time-varying errors in both FIR surface emissivity and thermal radiation modulate estimates of energy exchanges between the surface and the atmosphere in the Arctic. - 2.
 These terms are responsible for a large fraction of the spread in projected rates of change for Arctic surface, ocean, and atmosphere characteristics.